 Original Issue Discount Instruments

 There are times when you may receive a Form 1099 for interest in your name that actually belongs to someone else.
 In this case, the IRS considers you a nominee recipient.
 If you received a Form 1099-INT or Form 1099-OID that includes an amount you received as a nominee for the real owner:

-- See "Nominees" in the Form 1040A or 1040, Schedule B Instructions for how to report the interest on your income tax return.
+- See "Nominees" in the Form 1040, Schedule B Instructions for how to report the interest on your income tax return.

-If you receive taxable interest, you may have to pay estimated tax.
-For more information, see Estimated Taxes and Am I Required to Make Estimated Tax Payments for 2018?
+If you receive taxable interest, you may have to pay estimated tax on the additional income.
+For more information, see Estimated Taxes and Am I Required to Make Estimated Tax Payments?
 For more information on interest income, refer to Publication 550.